|

 Discover Mason City

 Mason City, Iowa, is home to architecture that you won’t find anywhere else in the world.
 It’s home to the Park Inn Hotel, the last know hotel in the world designed by Frank Lloyd Wright.
 Guest come from all around the globe to spend a night in this historic hotel.
-There are also several other Wright properties in this town.
-Conveniently located Mason City sits 30 miles south of the Minnesota border and a few miles east of I-35.
-The River City Sculptures on Parade is a 1.7-mile sculpture walk that you can embark upon.

 It’s an easy way to discover art around the parks and scenic areas of Mason City.
 Grab a “Michigan” sandwich from State Street Deli before you hit the pavement.